gilles-peskine-arm/mbedtls/docs/proposed/psa-driver-interface.md

 * Type `"random_context_t"`: the type of a random generation context.
 * `"init_random"` (entry point, optional): if this function is present, [the core calls it once](#random-generator-initialization) after allocating a `"random_context_t"` object.
 * `"add_entropy"` (entry point, optional): the core calls this function to [inject entropy](#entropy-injection).
 This entry point is optional if the driver is for a peripheral that includes an entropy source of its own, however [random generator drivers without entropy injection](#random-generator-drivers-without-entropy-injection) have limited portability since they can only be used on platforms with no other entropy source.
+This entry point is mandatory if `"initial_entropy_size"` is nonzero.
 * `"get_random"` (entry point, mandatory): the core calls this function whenever it needs to [obtain random data](#the-get_random-entry-point).
-* `"initial_entropy_size"` (integer, optional): the minimum number of bytes of entropy that the core must supply before the driver can output random data.
+* `"initial_entropy_size"` (integer, mandatory): the minimum number of bytes of entropy that the core must supply before the driver can output random data.
 This can be `0` if the driver is for a peripheral that includes an entropy source of its own.
-If omitted, the value is `0`.
 * `"reseed_entropy_size"` (integer, optional): the minimum number of bytes of entropy that the core must supply when the driver runs out of entropy.
 This value is also a hint for the size to supply if the core makes additional calls to `"add_entropy"`, for example to enforce prediction resistance.
 If omitted, the core chooses a value which is at least the expected security strength of the device.

 Random generation is not parametrized by an algorithm.
 The choice of algorithm is up to the driver.